MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

    Default Gateway . . . . . . . . . :

 ```
-Now that the container has been modified, exit the remote PowerShell session by typing `exit`
+Now that the container has been modified, exit the remote PowerShell session by typing `exit`.
 ```
 exit
 ```